Glossary TermApril 20, 2024

 • Nobody cares about this coin

-• Harder to enter/exit without moving price
+• Harder to enter and exit without moving the price

-Real example:
+Real-world example:

 • Bitcoin: $30 billion daily volume = deep, liquid market